-As one of the toughest members of the 1970’s Boston Bruins (which really says something) Terry O’Reilly was a rough enforcer who was able to score.
-The emotional leader of Boston was a rugged protector of the skill players, but he himself enjoyed a pair of 70 points plus seasons and was an underrated defender.
-With 606 career points, Terry O’Reilly likely does not have the overall statistics for serious consideration from the Hall, but his number was retired by Boston; an honor that he certainly deserved.
+As one of the toughest members of the 1970s Boston Bruins (which really says something), Terry O’Reilly was a rough enforcer who was able to score.
+The emotional leader of Boston was a rugged protector of skilled players, but he himself enjoyed a pair of 70-point-plus seasons and was an underrated defender.
+With 606 career points, Terry O’Reilly likely does not have the overall statistics for serious consideration from the Hall.
+Still, his number was retired by Boston, an honor that he certainly deserved.

 204 Goals